Positive Markov processes in Laplace duality: Preliminaries

-Then there exists an $(F,\FF)$-valued Markov process $Y$, unique in law, such that $X$ is in $H$-duality with $Y$, indeed $Y$ has $q:=(q_t(y,\cdot))_{(t,y)\in [0,\infty)\times F}$ for its family of transition kernels. \end{propositionstar} \begin{proof} We have already remarked that \ref{dual:A} ensures uniqueness in law of $Y$.
-Existence.
-As $F$ has the Kolmogorov extension property it will be sufficient to demonstrate that $q$ is a Markovian family of kernels.
-For $y\in F$, by normality of $X$ and \eqref{would-be-dual}, since $H$ is law-determining on $F$ we infer that $q_0(y,\cdot)=\delta_y$, which is the normality of $q$.
+Then there exists an $(F,\FF)$-valued Markov process $Y$, unique in law, such that $X$ is in $H$-duality with $Y$; this $Y$ has $q:=(q_t(y,\cdot))_{(t,y)\in [0,\infty)\times F}$ for its family of transition kernels. \end{propositionstar} \begin{proof} We have already remarked that \ref{dual:A} ensures uniqueness in law of $Y$.
+Let us prove existence.
+As $F$ has the Kolmogorov extension property it will suffice to demonstrate that $q$ is a Markovian family of kernels.
+For $y\in F$, by normality of $X$ and~\eqref{would-be-dual}, since $H$ is law-determining on $F$ we infer that $q_0(y,\cdot)=\delta_y$, which is the normality of $q$.
 Measurability of $q$ is a direct consequence of the fact that $H$ is kernel-measurability-determining on $F$ and of \eqref{would-be-dual}.
 Finally, let us check the semigroup property of $q$.
-For $\{t,s\}\subset [0,\infty)$ and $x\in E$, $y\in F$, on using \eqref{would-be-dual}, Tonelli and the semigroup property of $p$:
+For $\{t,s\}\subset [0,\infty)$ and $x\in E$, $y\in F$, on using \eqref{would-be-dual}, Tonelli-Fubini and the semigroup property of $p$:

-Since $H$ is law-determining on $F$ we are done. \end{proof} In many settings one cannot directly observe a duality between two processes from their semigroups, the only data available being the infinitesimal dynamics of the processes, be it through their generators (Section \ref{sec:positivemarkov}) or their martingale problems (Section \ref{sec:martingaleproblem}).
-Famous results by Ethier and Kurtz \cite[Section 4.4]{EthierKurtz} provide a set of sufficient conditions to go from generator duality to semigroup duality via martingale problems; we refer also to \cite[Proposition 1.2]{duality} for a theoretical criterion involving the domains of the generators ensuring semigroup duality.
-We shall have occasion to apply a refinement of Ethier-Kurtz's \cite[Theorem~4.4.11, Corollary~4.4.13]{EthierKurtz}, which is the content of